 Address: Weihburggasse 9, 1010 Vienna

-9. The Klimt Villa, the Artist’s Atelier
+9. The Klimt Villa, The Artist’s Atelier

-lf you’re willing to leave the city, you can take the U4 bound for Hutteldorf and be in Klimt’s final lair, where he painted from 1911-18.
+lf you’re willing to leave the city, you can take the U4 bound for Hutteldorf and visit Klimt’s final lair, where he painted from 1911-18.
 Klimt’s former studio-villa has been completely renovated and re-opened to the public.

-Address: Feldmuhlgasse 11
+- Address: Feldmuhlgasse 11

-Hours: Thursday through Sunday 10:00 to 6:00 pm, public guided tour at 2:00 pm on Saturday
+- Hours: Thursday through Sunday 10:00 to 6:00 pm, public guided tour at 2:00 pm on Saturday

-Entry fee: € 10
+- Entry fee: € 10